- Describe the importance of maintaining a clean environment in keeping everyone healthy.

 Explore

 Take some time to look over previous inspection reports.
 Were there non-compliances related to maintaining a clean, healthy environment?
 If so, what were they?
-See below Analyzing Previous Inspection Reports with a Focus on Maintaining Healthy Environments to determine the root cause of the non-compliance(s) and brainstorm solutions.
+Use the Analyzing Previous Inspection Reports activity to determine the root cause of the non-compliance(s) and brainstorm solutions.

 Apply